HolmesBryant/ATestRunner/README.md

 A modern, flexible JavaScript test runner for the browser.

-ATestRunner is a comprehensive suite for defining, running, and reporting tests.
+ATestRunner is a comprehensive suite for defining, running, and reporting tests in the browser.
 It operates on a queue-based system, allowing for asynchronous test execution with flexible output options to the console or a specified DOM element.

 ATestRunner works with ECMAScript **modules**.
 That means the code you want to test must be **[exported](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export)**.